HYDRODYNAMIC DESIGN AND ANALYSIS EXPERIENCE

 MK 30 MOD 2

-Raytheon Company, Portsmouth Operations group is developed the Mk 30 Mod 2 Target Underwater Vehicle, a torpedo-size UUV whose mission is to simulate a submarine for purposes of training sonar operators.
+Raytheon Company, Portsmouth Operations group has developed the Mk 30 Mod 2 Target Underwater Vehicle, a torpedo-size UUV whose mission is to simulate a submarine for purposes of training sonar operators.
 VCT was contracted by Raytheon to provide hydrodynamic and control design support for the Mk 30 Mod 2 project.
 New tail control surface design, wind tunnel testing, simulation model development and autopilot design/software development were VCT areas of responsibility on the Raytheon design team.

 VCT conducted analyses, designed and prepared specifications for the actuator, ballast systems and low-speed maneuvering equipment performance for the NUWC UUV.
 VCT developed models for vehicle hydrodynamics for 0° to 180° angle-of-attack (AoA) range - needed for hovering and backing control studies.
 Delivered 6DOF with high AoA and thruster models included.
 During the preliminary design, VCT personnel conducted system requirements analyses and trade-off studies for hydrodynamics and control and stability design; hull shape, control and stabilizer surfaces, autopilot, and the navigation/motion measurement instrumentation suite.
 Provided vehicle, propulsor, and thruster models for the 6-DoF simulation.